 In 1859 a hunting party, of which James R. Mead was a member, visited the Saline Valley in what is now Lincoln County and found the camp of a man who had raised the first civilized corn.
 In his account of the expedition, Mead said, “We moved to the place and built cabins, stable and a corral for the winter.
 Having completed comfortable quarters, which became known as Mead’s ranch, I set out to explore the country.”
 Michael Stearns, Thomas Boyle, Ade Spahn, and a man named Dean also hunted along the Saline in 1858-59 and nearly always camped at the mouth of Beaver Creek.

 The first permanent homes of white men were built near where Beverly now stands by members of the First Colorado Cavalry, which had been stationed at Salina in 1865.
-They came up the Saline River and filed on all the desirable river claims from what is now the eastern boundary of the county to the mouth of Beaver Creek.
+They came up the Saline River and filed on all the desirable river claims from the county’s eastern boundary to the mouth of Beaver Creek.
 Six of these men, Richard Clark, James M. Adams, Isaac DeGraff, Edward E. Johnson, William E. Thompson, and Darius C. Skinner, who had crossed the plains before the war, returned during the winter of 1865-66 to occupy their claims.
 The next spring, others were added to the population.
 George Green and his wife came from Massachusetts, and their daughter, Lizzie, born October 18, 1866, was the first white child born in the county.
-W. T. Wild of England, and John Dart, of Connecticut, also brought their families.
+W. T. Wild of England, and John Dart, of Connecticut also brought their families.
 J. J. Peate, William Gaskell, M. D. Green, Michael Ziegler, John S. Strange, Martin Henderson, and several others came in 1866, and the following year the population was considerably increased by immigrants from the East, among whom were Louis Farley, Ferdinand Erhardt, and M. S. Green.